-Raj gives me the love, support and empathy that is the strength that inspires me to do everything I know I’m capable of.
+Raj gives me the love, support and acceptance that is the strength that inspires me to do everything I know I’m capable of.

 And my dad Klaus

-My father, Klaus Citterman has been gone for seven years.
-He gave me his story, which I would never have wished upon anyone.
+My father, Klaus Citterman (1921-2010) He gave me his story, which I would never have wished upon anyone.
 And with it, he gave me the courage to look conflict directly in the eye.
 My mom, Ruth Citterman was married to him for 60 years.
-She’s 88 and lives in Portland, Oregon.
 She told me to always follow my dreams – which frankly, is when courage comes in most handy!
-Thanks mom.
+Thanks mom (1928-2017)

 Happy day-after Father’s Day to all the Dads in my life!